-- Traffic enforcement units that do not involve directing traffic, conducting traffic stops, or filing criminal charges: - o \$99,536 Traffic Administration - o \$590,760 AV/Wrecker - \$2,766,584 Highway enforcement / Commercial vehicle unit - o ~\$300,000 Vehicle Abatement - \$4,471,999 Special events: Take APD entirely out of event review and security.
-Convene a team of community members to co-create a re-envisioned process for event safety that includes unarmed security. - \$1,445,684 Lake Patrol Search and rescue would be performed more quickly and effectively by EMS. - \$309,928 \Homelessness (HOST): This should be reallocated to a public health and social service response that does not involve APD or any armed security.
+- Traffic enforcement units that do not involve directing traffic, conducting traffic stops, or filing criminal charges: - \$99,536 Traffic Administration - \$590,760 AV/Wrecker - \$2,766,584 Highway enforcement / Commercial vehicle unit - ~\$300,000 Vehicle Abatement - \$4,471,999 Special events: Take APD entirely out of event review and security.
+Convene a team of community members to co-create a re envisioned process for event safety that includes unarmed security.
+Re-assess needs and reduce spending so that some of this money can be reallocated. - \$309,928 Homelessness (HOST): This should be reallocated to a public health and social service response that does not involve APD or any armed security. - Total: ~\$8.5M

-Total: ~\$10M